rathoddt/Cloud-Migration/AWS/DMS/README.md

     - Replication instances run DMS tasks.
     - Increase instance class for more resources.
     - Deploy as Multi-AZ for higher availability.
-    - Check the security group.
+    - Ensure security groups allow connections.

 3) Configuring Endpoints
+    - Endpoints come in two flavors (target and source)
     - Data is read from the source.
     - Data is written to the target.
     - Not all database types are supported.

 4) Migration Tasks
     - Three modes
+        - Migrate existing data.
+        - Migrate existing data and replicate ongoing changes.
+            - Change Data Capture (CDC)
+        - Replicate data changes only.
-    - Large Binary Object (LOB support
+    - Large Binary Object (LOB) support
     - Table mappings
+        - Use rules to specify which data source to utilize.
+        - Use filters to specify data.
+        - Use transformations to modify

 5) Testing the Migration
     - Involve application owner
     - Pre-migration test
+        - Data type assessment
+        - Pre-migration assessment run
+    - Monitoring
+        - Task status
+        - CloudWatch and CloudTrail
+        - Database logs
         - Time Travel logs

 - Catalog Your Databases